+Who goes there?
 Winter is a great time to find out.
+The snow tells secrets about the natural world.

-Even if an animal stays out of sight, you can find clear signs of its presence by its tracks and imprints in the snow.
+Even if an animal stays out of sight, you can find clear signs of its presence through its snow tracks and imprints.

 Snow prints may reveal clues to an animal’s size, diet, gait and habits.
 Some prints even tell stories of resourcefulness and struggle.